Navitas Expands its AI Power Architecture With Solid-State Transformers

 RISK PROFILE

-Transformer Adoption: NVTS’s expansion into solid-state transformer infrastructure depends on AI data center operators adopting chip based transformer systems as part of the transition toward 800V DC power distribution.
+Transformer Adoption: NVTS’s expansion into solid-state transformer architecture built around its silicon carbide (SiC) power chips depends on AI data center operators deploying solid-state transformers as part of the transition toward 800V DC distribution systems.

 Leave a Comment